 San Esteban de Pravia

-There was a time not so long ago when this port of San Esteban de Pravia was worked by piecework...
+There was a time not too long ago when this port of San Esteban de Pravia was worked piece-rate for 24...

 Since the XNUMXth century it has been established as a summer resort.
 But this picturesque town, close to Cabo Peñas, is well worth a visit at any time of the year.

 Its attractions are many: the friendly character of its people, its excellent cuisine, the seascapes or the authenticity of its urban area, in which the marine activity has generated a characteristic type of dwelling, with corridors that will later be transformed into galleries, usually painted with the same paint as the boats.

 Seafaring village of Luanco

 Feeling at ease here is very easy, so Luanco's magic is an open secret.
 Since the ... century ...